rabbitmq/rabbitmq-website/versioned_docs/version-3.13/upgrade.md

 This guide covers topics related to RabbitMQ installation upgrades.

 1. [An overview](#basics) of several common approaches to upgrading RabbitMQ
-1. [RabbitMQ version upgradability](#rabbitmq-version-upgradability), version upgrading from and version upgrading to
+1. [RabbitMQ version upgradability](#rabbitmq-version-upgradability): explains what versions or series can be upgraded to what later series
 1. [Erlang version requirement](#rabbitmq-erlang-version-requirement)
 1. [Plugin compatibility between versions](#rabbitmq-plugins-compatibility)
 1. Features [that do not support in-place upgrade](#unsupported-inplace-upgrade)